T1st3/btoa-umd/README.md

 * [will not be included in NPM releases](https://github.com/T1st3/btoa-umd/blob/master/.npmignore)

-Building the docs will rebuild the `gh-pages`, and compile them to the `docs` folder, using the following Grunt tasks:
+Building the docs will rebuild the `gh-pages`, and compile them to the `docs` folder, using the following Grunt task:

-    grunt init
     grunt doc

 And since you transparently have the `gh-pages` branch being updated by those tasks right in your project folder,